 Although, Eckstut is swift to assure me, there is still that, too.

-Regardless of one’s opinion of men like Eckstut, the muscle worship industry remains a financial necessity for a lot of aspiring competitors.
-Vladislava Galagan, 22, has dreamt of becoming a professional bodybuilder ever since she first picked up a dumbbell.
-Leaving her hometown of Temryuk, Russia at the age of just 16 to pursue that ambition, Galagan was offered a life-line by Eckstut's site.
-"I was lucky enough to discover Herbiceps.com so I could pay all my bills, plus afford a great coach," Galagan told Femcompetitor.com in 2017.
+Regardless of one's opinion of men like Eckstut, the muscle worship industry remains a financial necessity for a lot of aspiring competitors.
+Dominic Black, 22, left her hometown in Russia for Prague to pursue her ambition of competing in body fitness, and was offered a life-line by Eckstut's site.
+"I was lucky enough to discover Herbiceps.com so I could pay all my bills, plus afford a great coach," Black told Femcompetitor.com in 2017.
 "After a while I found out that all this domination stuff and overpowering is a great business, especially when you love it yourself naturally."

 What makes the Rising Phoenix so remarkable isn't just the fact that it's putting money back into the hands of female bodybuilders, but, rather, it's where that cash is coming from.
 The competition is entirely funded by the Wings of Strength – a company that turns a profit by charging schmoes for access to exclusive photos and videos of female bodybuilders, before reinvesting 100 percent of those proceeds into the sponsorship of women's pro shows around the globe.